wp-plugins/music-store/readme.txt

 *   PayPal button: Select the PayPal button design.
 *   or use a shopping cart: Allows to activate a shopping cart, in place of sell each product separately (advanced version of plugin).
 *   Increase the download page security: Requests the email used in product's purchase from the download page.
+*   Allows request to the users the acceptance to save cookies.
+If check the box the customers should accept store cookies to use of shopping cart (advanced version of plugin).
+*   Text for requesting the acceptance of cookies.
 *   Pack all purchased audio files as a single ZIP file: Allows to download all files in the same purchase as only one zipped file.
 This option may be limited by configurations of the web server (advanced version of plugin).

 **Discount Settings (advanced version of plugin)**